Skip to main content

 You may want to point out an argument of your opponent that is particularly good, or tell them you understand why they think that way.
 Although that may sound like it defeats the purpose of persuasion.

 But it actually increases your chance of the other person seeing your point of view because they get to walk away not feeling stupid.
 People often resist changing their ideas because they do not want to risk appearing dumb.
-So using sarcasm and ridicule is not a good tactic of persuasion.
+So, using sarcasm and ridicule is not a good tactic of persuasion.

-By showing that there are good arguments to be made for both sides you make it more likely for the other person to hear your arguments and change their mind, as it no longer is a competition between who is right, but an exploration of ideas.
-You thus allow the other to change their mind, rather than to remain defensive and double-down.
+By showing that there are good arguments to be made for both sides, you make it more likely for the other person to hear your arguments and change their mind, as it is no longer a competition between who is right but an exploration of ideas.
+You thus allow the other to change their mind, rather than to remain defensive and double down.

 So if persuasion is the objective, you must respect and validate your opponent.